-If you are on a Medical Hold due to attesting to potential Covid symptoms, or have tested positive and must isolate, then please contact your instructors so we can make sure you have access to course materials and we can discuss how we address the missed work.
+If you are on a Medical Hold or experience illness during the semester, then please contact your instructors so we can make sure you have access to course materials and we can discuss how we address the missed work.
 You can also contact Student Support Services for additional assistance.